395t/review-assignments/_summaries/hedman2021baking_1.md

 ## How is it realized (technically)?

-The original NeRF ...
-We do not want to do so many MLP operations for one pixel, so we have to exchange storage for computation.
+To reduce computation, we do not want to do so many MLP operations for one pixel, so we have to trade computation for storage.
 But also, we do not want to precompute and store the entire 5D representation.
+(Too memory intensive)

+What they do is a hybrid approach which precomutes some value in a sparse 3D space and leave some computation to inference time.

 ### Deferred NeRF
 They reconstruct NeRF to output diffuse colors, volume densitise and 4-dimensional feature vectors.